GPotoshin/bri/README.md

 It has a hash map and an odered list of correspondens of tokens and their ids, ordinal numbers.

+### Attention
+We have a prototype of attention algorithm

+### MHAttention
+We have a prototype of mhattention algorithm

 ## Tests
 Most funcitons are covered by tests, so you can see how they work by looking at those examples.